JSON Input

 Can I generate types for other languages?

-What about enums?
+What about optional fields and enums?

 Related Tools